GB127/SRC-statistics/README.md

 - perc_WR : Sort by Percentage relative to WR
 - perc_LB : Sort by percentage of people ranked under the user

+### Filter the data:
+You have three options to filter the data while you are in the section.
+- Enter a range (two numbers, separated by a "-") in order to take out all the entries of the table that aren't in the range.
+Be sure to sort before!
+- Enter a single number to remove the specified entry from the list.
+- reset : Remove the filters.

 ### Histogram of the PBs:
 You have three kind of histogram available:
 - WR%: Histogram of the Percentages of the WRs.
 Minimum will always be at least 100%